piqueserver/aosprotocol/protocol075.md

 Indicates that the map transfer is complete.
 Also informs the client of numerous game parameters.
-Be aware that CTFState or TCState may be appended to the packet after the gamemode id portion.
+Be aware that CTFState or TCState may be appended to the packet after the gamemode ID portion.

 | ----------: | -------- |
 | Packet ID   | 15       |